payano/network_diagnostics/README.md

   -i       Network interface to use
   -d       Destination address to send data (used with -c) -p       port number
-  -s       Source address to send data (used with -c) -t       ethernet protocol (tcp or udp)
+  -s       Source address to send data (used with -r) -t       ethernet protocol (tcp or udp)
   -v       vlan id
 </pre>